 Who doesn’t enjoy traveling through worlds beyond our imagination?
 Fantasy is the opportunity to travel forward and backward in time and even to new universes.
 Wonderful imaginary creatures and humanesque beings can be the answer for subject matter if you have become bored with your art.
 Why not bring the fantastic into your work and give your imagination a chance to play in new realms?
 Experimentation is the key.
 In other words, be open to anything.
 You can combine animal types to create a new animal, combine human with animal, or combine several or even many creatures into one new one.
 To bring fantasy into your artistic bag of tools, it’s important to begin with the spirit of play, to be willing to be playful about coming up with ideas.
 One’s “style” of art created does not have to remain static; it can be changed continuously or periodically.
 Keep the excitement for your work by experimenting all the time!
 Keep your doors of perception open and have fun with it.
 Here is a website with examples of art by excellent fantasy artists for your enjoyment.

-It’s never too late to become skilled at new.
+It’s never too late to become skilled at something new.
 Adults are often intimidated by the thought of learning new things.
 For example, when I was 50 I began to learn how to line dance.
 After a couple of years it became easy.
 I have had many students in their sixties and seventies who wanted to learn how to draw, even if they’ve never thought they had any natural talent.
 Learning to draw doesn’t mean you have to be a skilled “traditional” artist.
 The significant thing for someone embarking on a new educational journey is to move toward it with patience and allow yourself to surrender to the progression of learning.
 In art, as with academics, there is a learning curve; a process.

 I have many new students whose goal is to learn how to paint, however, I’ve learned over the years that the more understanding of drawing basics, and the more practice in drawing that a person has, the easier and faster it will be to learn to paint well.
 For painting is really drawing with a brush.
 As a beginner, when you study how to draw, have patience with the sequence, with the process of gaining agility.
 Understand that it’s perfectly fine to be a beginner (at anything!) and enjoy every little step; from learning new ways to hold a pencil, to learning how to see the basic shapes of something you want to draw, to refining and shading.